learn-academy-2022-echo/week-6-assessment-jmagistrado/interview-questions.md

     Update - This controller allows to overwrite a value of an instance using the edit form.

 action: "DELETE" location: /students/2
     Destroy - This controller is used to delete an  instance.
 In this example, the instance with the primary index of 2 would be deleted from the database

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).

+User Stories:

+As a developer, I can create a full stack Rails application for a to do list As a developer, my to do list can have a task, description, due date, and status As a developer, I can add new tasks directly to my database As a user, I can see all tasks listed on the home page As a user, I can click on a task to route to a page that displays all information for that one task As a user, I can see a button on the home page that will take me to a new page where I can create a new task As a user, I can see a form to create a new task
+As a user, when I create a new task, there is a button that will submit the task to the database As a user, I can edit a task's status from not complete to complete As a user, I can delete a task
+As a user, I can navigate from the form back to the home page to see all tasks